Load example mixed dataset

-In the following example we will learn the structure on the Titanic dataset.
+In this example, we will learn the structure of the Titanic dataset.

 import bnlearn as bn